Aliens vs. Predator (2010 video game): Predator

 As in the films, the Predator prefers to stalk its prey from the safety of treetops and the gameplay reflects this, the player leaping from branch to branch automatically with the help of a "focus jumping" game mechanic.
 The Predator has different vision modes, the most recognizable from the films being a thermal imaging scanner, but the player also has different vision modes for spotting Aliens (only accessible from a special mask the player picks up in-game) and viewing the world normally.
 For example, the Heat Vision mode allows the player to see Marines very clearly, while it renders Aliens nearly invisible; the Alien vision works in reverse, making aliens appear clearly and Marines nearly invisible.
 Regular vision allows one to see the environment and other Predators better than the former two visions, making battles between two or all three species a tactical juggle to prioritize enemies based on their threat to the player.

 The Predator's gameplay is more based on stealth and tactics than the average first-person shooter.
 The player has to be aware of Aliens, which have the ability to see through a Predator's cloaking device, that may climb up a tree and attack from below as well as taking care not to reveal themselves to marines too early as the marines’ weaponry and numbers are more than a match for the Predator.
-For long-range weaponry, the Predator can use a shoulder-mounted plasma cannon in addition to a chakram-like disc and a combi stick (or throwing spear).
+For long-range weaponry, the Predator can use a shoulder-mounted plasma cannon in addition proximity mines to a chakram-like disc and a combi stick (or throwing spear).
 For close-range combat, the Predator has four retractable wristblades on its arms.